CVasquezroque/LSP-Peru-Diccionary/docs/Deploy_TextSearch.md

 ## Database Structure Definition and Video Storage:
 At the outset, the pipeline's architecture and structure are defined, determining whether a relational or non-relational database will be employed.
 For this project, the choice is a non-relational database—DynamoDB from AWS.
 Additionally, the AWS S3 service is utilized for video storage.
 This combination of DynamoDB and S3 provides a reliable and scalable infrastructure for managing video data.
-For more details refer to <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html">`S3 Documentation`</a> and <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html">`DynamoDB Documentation`</a>
+For more details refer to <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html" target="_blank">`S3 Documentation`</a> and <a href="https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html" target="_blank">`DynamoDB Documentation`</a>

 ## Lemma Extraction and Data Preparation:
-The first step in the deployment process involves running the <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/scriptGloss.py">`scriptGloss.py`</a> script for data preparation and lemma extraction.
+The first step in the deployment process involves running the <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/scriptGloss.py" target="_blank">`scriptGloss.py`</a> script for data preparation and lemma extraction.

 The `scriptGloss.py` script plays a vital role in simplifying video filenames for the AWS platform and the web dictionary.
 It focuses on identifying the core lemmas within video filenames, which are the different ways a sign is annotated (Glosses).
 For instance, signs like "CAMINAR-AVE" and "CAMINAR-PERSONA" refer to different signs but share the same underlying meaning, which is the lemma "caminar."
 Similarly, variations like "ABURRIDO_1" and "ABURRIDO_2" should also be treated as the same lemma "aburrido."
 This process of finding lemmas from the filenames is essential for organizing and categorizing signs effectively.

 The script employs the spaCy library to extract these lemmas. spaCy helps transform words in the filenames into their base forms, making it easier for the computer to process them consistently.
 During this process, the script also keeps track of the frequency of each lemma, forming a kind of vocabulary list that highlights which lemmas appear most often.

 The result of running the script is a valuable file named `lemmaPUCP305.csv`.
 This file serves as a crucial reference point, connecting the original words in video filenames to their respective lemmas and indicating how frequently they appear.
 This file lays the foundation for the DynamoDB table that will help us efficiently manage and retrieve signs during subsequent steps.
-For detailed instructions on how to execute this script, you can refer to the <a href="https://github.com/gissemari/uploadDynamoS3">`UploadDynamo Repository`</a>.
+For detailed instructions on how to execute this script, you can refer to the <a href="https://github.com/gissemari/uploadDynamoS3" target="_blank">`UploadDynamo Repository`</a>.

 ## Adding TextSentences:
 The process of adding sentences to the lemma data is a crucial step that enhances the completeness and usability of the database.
 This stage builds upon the `lemmaPUCP305.csv` file generated earlier and enriches it by associating each gloss with its corresponding sentence where it came from.

-Using the script <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/addingSentences.py">`adding_sentences.py`</a>, this task is automated to ensure consistency and accuracy.
+Using the script <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/addingSentences.py" target="_blank">`adding_sentences.py`</a>, this task is automated to ensure consistency and accuracy.
 The script takes `lemmaPUCP305.csv` as input and extracts information from the ELAN annotation files.
 These annotation files provide translations and sentences associated with the glosses, contributing to a more comprehensive understanding of the context in which each sign is used.

 The script performs a series of operations, such as parsing the file paths, locating ELAN annotation files, and extracting sentence annotations from them.
 These sentences are then linked to their respective glosses in the database.
 The result is a new file named `lemmaPUCP305-reviewed.csv`, which includes the original lemma data alongside the associated sample sentences.

 This added layer of information enables the Dictionary LSP to show an example of use of the isolated sign in a sentence.
-For detailed instructions on how to execute this script, you can refer to the <a href="https://github.com/gissemari/uploadDynamoS3">`UploadDynamo Repository`</a>.
+For detailed instructions on how to execute this script, you can refer to the <a href="https://github.com/gissemari/uploadDynamoS3" target="_blank">`UploadDynamo Repository`</a>.

 ## Slowing Down Videos:
 In the process of preparing the dataset for deployment, an important step is to optimize video content for smoother playback on the front-end.
-The script <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/slowDownVideos.py">`slowDownVideos.py`</a> serves this purpose by modifying the playback speed of individual video files, thus enhancing the user experience by ensuring that short videos can be effectively viewed without any issues.
+The script <a href="https://github.com/gissemari/uploadDynamoS3/blob/master/slowDownVideos.py" target="_blank">`slowDownVideos.py`</a> serves this purpose by modifying the playback speed of individual video files, thus enhancing the user experience by ensuring that short videos can be effectively viewed without any issues.

 However, please note that this Python script does not directly slow down videos but instead generates a shell (sh) script that will be used to apply the video slowdown using the FFmpeg tool.